venkyneo/MediTrack/README.md

 MediTrack - Clinic and Appointment Management System

-MediTrack is a console-based Clinic and Appointment Management System built using Core Java.
-It models real-world clinic operations including patient registration, doctor management, appointment booking, and billing.
+MediTrack is a console-based Clinic and Appointment Management System built using Java It models real-world clinic operations including patient registration, doctor management, appointment booking, and billing.
 The project demonstrates strong object-oriented design, SOLID principles, and standard Java features.